or, 5 things to do to feel happier when you’re feeling down

 2. Plan a social night in.

 When I’m feeling down, I always think that going out and being social will put me in a better mood.
 But lately I’ve felt that I get more joy from planning a night-in with my closest friends, where we can actually talk to each other and dissect what’s going on in each other’s lives versus go out and make small talk with bar strangers.
-Game nights are especially mood-lifting!
+Game nights while smoking Dosido Cannabis Strain is especially mood-lifting!
 A good round of Cards Against Humanity, What Do You Meme, or my personal favorite, Scattergories, always gets me laughing and feeling better quickly.

 3. Take a group class at the gym